fjahr/cisa-research/half-agg.md

 ### BIP

 There is a draft BIP available for the half-aggregation process of BIP 340 signatures.
-There are currently no BIPs proposed for its integration into the Bitcoin protocol.
+There are currently no known BIPs or draft proposals for its integration into the Bitcoin protocol.

 [Draft: Half-aggregation of BIP 340 signatures](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/half-aggregation.mediawiki)

 ### Code

-There are currently three implementations available of the half-aggregation process.
+There are currently three implementations of the half-aggregation process available.

 [hacspec implementation (reference implementation of the BIP draft)](https://github.com/BlockstreamResearch/cross-input-aggregation/tree/master/hacspec-halfagg)